-Once the appraisal is complete, impacts have been identified and recommendations for policy revision developed, a report describing the process, findings and policy revision options would be produced.
+Once the appraisal is complete, impacts have been identified and recommendations for policy revision developed.
+A report describing the process, findings and policy revision options would be produced.

-4. Statement of influence on policy/programme/project
+4. Statement of Influence on Policy/Programme/Project

 Once the proposal has been finalised, a Statement of Influence is written to record how the HIA has influenced both the decision-making process and outcomes.
 The statement involves a comparison of the HIA's recommendations with the final proposal, commentary on how the HIA influenced the decision-making process and any budget changes.
 This statement provides important evidence regarding the effectiveness of HIA and is a milestone in the monitoring and evaluation process.
-It would therefore have a common reporting format.
-Appendix 6 provides a format that could be used.
+Appendix 6 suggests a format that could be used.